 Hey there, IEP parent!
 I have been in your shoes (see what I did there?).
 I am on this same journey, as I am a parent to a disabled child myself.
 And now, in addition to being a blogger since 2008, I have been a professional special education advocate in real life(!) since 2010 and have attended hundreds of IEP meetings.

-understanding IDEA and your parental rights
+Understanding idea and your parental rights

 • Save